You can check your estimated SAI using this free financial aid calculator.

 Limitations

-As of July 1, 2012, students are unable to receive Pell Grant for more than 12 semesters, or roughly 6 years.
+As of July 1, 2012, students are unable to receive Pell Grant for more than 12 full-time semesters, or roughly 6 years.
 It is important to be aware of this if you are planning on pursuing a Bachelor's degree.
 View more on Lifetime eligibility of Pell grant at the Calculating Pell Grant Lifetime Eligibility Used | Federal Student Aid website.

 For more information Pell grant, please visit the Federal Pell Grants | Federal Student Aid website.